n2ygk/sdrtrunk-wiki/JMBE.md

 * [JMBE Download Site](https://github.com/DSheirer/jmbe/releases) Follow the instructions on this site for building the JMBE library.

-* Copy the **jmbe-x.x.x.jar** file to the same folder where you run the sdrtrunk scripts to start the sdrtrunk program.
+* You can use the compiled **jmbe-x.x.x.jar** file right where you compiled it, or it may make sense to copy it to a more permanent location on your computer that is always accessible for sdrtrunk.

-* Start SDRTrunk normally and the program will automatically discover and use the jmbe library.
+* Start the SDRTrunk application.

+* Open the **View >> Preferences** menu item to open the Preferences window.

+* In the **Decoder >> JMBE Audio Library** section, click the **Change...** button to specify the location for the 'jmbe-1.0.0.jar' library is located. (or whichever version you just compiled)

+* Start (or restart) any P25 decoder channels to start using the audio library.

 ## Troubleshooting ##

-If you download, compile and copy the JMBE library jar file to the same directory as the SDRTrunk application, you should not have any issues.

-SDRTrunk will generate a log entry to let you know if it discovered the jmbe library correctly for each P25 channel that you have decoding:
+SDRTrunk will generate several log entries to let you know if it discovered the jmbe library correctly and where it was looking for the library:

+> 16:59:28.404 INFO  i.g.d.a.c.m.JmbeAudioModule - Loading JMBE library from [/home/denny/JMBE/jmbe-1.0.0.jar]

+> 16:59:28.415 INFO  i.g.d.a.c.m.JmbeAudioModule - JMBE audio conversion library loaded: JMBE Audio Conversion Library v1.0.0

+P25 Phase 1 channels when started will log the following entry:

-> 09:38:54.166 INFO  d.p.audio.P25AudioOutput - JMBE audio conversion library successfully loaded - P25 audio will be available
+> 16:59:28.415 INFO  i.g.d.a.c.m.ImbeAudioModule - JMBE audio conversion library IMBE CODEC successfully loaded - P25-1 audio will be available

-Or, when the library cannot be found, each channel will log:
+P25 Phase 2 channels when started will log the following entry:

-> 09:38:54.166 INFO  d.p.audio.P25AudioOutput - JMBE audio conversion  library NOT FOUND
+> 16:59:28.415 INFO  i.g.d.a.c.m.AmbeAudioModule - AMBE CODEC successfully loaded - P25-2/DMR/NXDN audio will be available

+Note: Phase 2, DMR and NXDN protocols all use the same audio codec.
+Decoder support for DMR and NXDN may be added at a future time